greg-js/arch-wiki-md-repo/wiki/_content/english/TrackPoint.md

 ## Middle button scroll

 When using [xf86-input-libinput](https://www.archlinux.org/packages/?name=xf86-input-libinput), middle-button scrolling is enabled by default.

-**Tip:** On two button trackpoints, the scroll button can be set to right click button without removing functionality.

 When using [xf86-input-evdev](https://www.archlinux.org/packages/?name=xf86-input-evdev), middle-button scrolling is supported via *xinput* from the [xorg-xinput](https://www.archlinux.org/packages/?name=xorg-xinput) package.
 For example: